-Based on the information contained in this report, it is recommended that Eversource select Option 2: Construct a New Substation on the Existing Property and Replace the Bulk Transformers with
+Based on the information contained in this report, it is recommended that Eversource select Option 2: Construct a New Substation on the Existing Property and Replace the Bulk Transformers with Two 44.8 MVA Transformers (Daniel Substation) - \$8,800,000.
+Included with Option 2 is the following:

-- Transformers (Daniel Substation) \$8,800,000.
-Included with Option 2 is the following: - 1.
-Construct a new substation on the existing property, next to Webster Substation. - 2.
-Install the existing Webster Substation. - 3.
+- 1. Construct a new substation on the existing property, next to Webster Substation. - 2.
+Install two 115 34.5 kV, 44.8 MVA transformers in the existing Webster Substation. - 3.
 Install a 34.5 kV bus and switching yard in a new substation (Daniel Substation) on the existing property with five 34.5 kV breakers. - 4.
 Allow for a fourth position in which to add a future 34.5 kV breaker. - 5.
-Retire the existing bulk transformers at Webster Substation - 6.
+Retire the existing three bulk transformers at Webster Substation (TB37, TB54, and TB96) - 6.
 Provide two 34.5 kV feeds from the existing Webster Substation to the 34.5 kV bus at Daniel Substation. - 7.
 Utilize the third empty breaker position at Webster Substation for a mobile substation connection.